MukunthanPeriyasamy/resume-ai-analyst/README.md

 # 🚀 ResumeAI: AI-Powered ATS Resume Analyzer

-ResumeAI is a standard RAG (Retrieval-Augmented Generation) application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
+ResumeAI is a standard GEN AI application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
 It uses **Semantic Chunking** to preserve the context of resume sections and **LLM-powered reasoning** to provide deep-dive analysis.

 ## ✨ Key Features